-As recordings grow in size, recording files can take longer to download and respond more slowly when you use the seek slider to navigate during playback.
+As recordings grow in size, the files can take longer to download and react more slowly when you use the seek slider to navigate during playback.
 To control file size, specify a threshold limit for a file.
-When the recording reaches this limit, Session Recording closes the file and creates an extra file to continue recording.
+When the recording reaches this limit, Session Recording closes the file and opens a new one to continue recording.
 This action is called a rollover.